StackVista/stackstate-docs/setup/backup_restore/README.md

 ---
-description: Back up and restore StackState configuration and topology/telemetry data.
+description: Back up and restore StackState configuration, topology and telemetry data.
 ---

 # Backup and Restore